Tlopasha/administration/README.md

 Now run `php artisan vendor:publish --tag="authorization"`.

-Then run `php arisan vendor:publish --tag="administration"`.
+Then run `php artisan vendor:publish --tag="administration"`.

 You can now remove the `Stevebauman\Administration\AdministrationServiceProvider` from your `config/app.php` file: